Adrian helmet: Later service

 In 1926, the Adrian helmet was modified by being constructed of stronger steel and simplified by having the main part of the helmet stamped from one piece of metal, and therefore without the joining rim around the helmet that characterizes the M15.
 The large ventilation hole under the comb, which had been a weak point of the old design, was also replaced with a series of small holes.
 The M26 helmet continued in use with the French Army until after World War II, and was also used by the French police up to the 1970s.
 During the interwar period Belgium began to produce their own domestically made M26 Adrians and exported them around the globe.
 These helmets can be distinguished from their French counterparts, because they have a slightly different comb and a wider rim.
-In other countries the Adrian-type helmets were also in use with the fire-fighting units, railway guards or marine infantry (e.g. Japan's SNLF).
+In other countries the Adrian-type helmets were also in use with the firefighting units, railway guards or marine infantry (e.g. Japan's SNLF).
 Adrian helmets are still prized by collectors today.
 In 1940, Mexico began to produce M26 helmets locally after shipments from France stopped due to the German occupation.
 A crestless version was produced in small numbers as well.
+The Turkish Army used them until 1950s.

 Modern assessment

-A 2020 study found that the Adrian helmet outperformed the Advanced Combat Helmet, which was deployed almost a century later, in overhead blasts.
-It also surpassed the stahlhelm and Brodie helmets.
+A 2020 study published by PLOS One found that the Adrian helmet outperformed the Advanced Combat Helmet, which was deployed almost a century later, in protection against overhead blasts waves.
+It also surpassed the Stahlhelm and Brodie helmets.
 The researchers believed the crest, a feature unique to the Adrian helmet, might be the cause.